tintoy/dotnet-kube-client/README.md

 ### Building

-You will need to use v8.0.400 (or newer) of the .NET SDK to build KubeClient.
+You will need to use `v9.0.100` (or newer) of the .NET SDK to build KubeClient.

+## Migration from v2.x

+Note that KubeClient v3 introduces breaking changes, relative to v2.x:

+* KubeClient no longer supports `netstandard2.0`; it requires `net7.x` (or `netstandard2.1`).
+* `K8sWebSocket` (a custom implementation that was needed until .NET Core fully supported WebSockets) has been superseded by the (BCL-provided) [ClientWebSocket](https://learn.microsoft.com/en-us/dotnet/api/system.net.websockets.clientwebsocket?view=net-8.0).
+* [HTTPlease](https://tintoy.github.io/HTTPlease/), the underlying HTTP client library used by KubeClient, has been rolled into KubeClient.
+It is largely source-code-compatible, except that namespaces have changed from `HTTPlease.*` to `KubeClient.Http.*`.
+* Apart from these changes, existing consumer code that compiles against KubeClient v2.x assemblies should largely continue to compile, without modification, against KubeClient v3 assemblies.

 ## Questions / feedback